CCrawford7/hyperscribe/DEV_GUIDE.md

    For unit-level validation, consider adding Jest or Vitest with jsdom to exercise the modules in isolation.
 Keep test files outside the packed extension (e.g., under a sibling `tests/` directory).

 ### Packaging Tips
-- Run `chrome://extensions`, enable *Developer mode*, use *Load unpacked*, and select the `quick-notepad/` directory to test locally.
+- Run `chrome://extensions`, enable *Developer mode*, use *Load unpacked*, and select the `hyperscribe/` directory to test locally.
 - Before zipping, ensure no stray log or build artifacts remain.
-Chrome Web Store uploads typically expect the root folder content zipped (e.g., `zip -r quick-notepad.zip quick-notepad`).
+Chrome Web Store uploads typically expect the root folder content zipped (e.g., `zip -r hyperscribe.zip hyperscribe`).
 - Update `assets/splash.png` with final marketing artwork before submitting to the store.
 - Increment the `version` in `manifest.json` for each publish, following semantic versioning.